-Our Engineering programs in the Paducah, Cape Girardeau and Harrisburg region are huge on fun!
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
+Sylvan’s Engineering courses in the Paducah, Cape Girardeau and Harrisburg region make learning fun!
+Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
-It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!
+It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
+Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
-We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!
+We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 Our Engineering courses in the Paducah, Cape Girardeau and Harrisburg region feature:

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

 - A 21st century curriculum that focuses on equipping students with STEM skills.